malavikaSN/ColourDet/README.md

+**TURTLEWARE**

-About: Colour detection software for turtle hatchery.
+About: Colour detection software to be used for a turtle hatchery site.

 Programmed using:
   Python